Resolve: Emotional Health and Wellbeing Service for Children who have Witnessed Domestic Abuse or Violence

 What does Resolve do?

-We employ highly trained practitioners with extensive experience in delivering therapeutic work to child victims of domestic and sexual abuse.
+We employ highly trained practitioners with extensive experience in delivering therapeutic work to child victims of domestic abuse.
 Practitioners may include counsellors, therapeutic social workers and art or play therapists.

 The practitioners work with the child without any preconceptions, in a spirit of unconditional positive regard using counselling skills such as paraphrasing, reflecting, listening, mirroring and challenging.
 This allows the child a safe and confidential space within which they can discuss their thoughts and feelings.